 Menopause symptoms are observed due to the dominant Dosha during the perimenopause and menopause stage.
-Menopause is observed when the menstrual cycle is absent for at least 12 consecutive months.
 Usually, a woman’s body starts to prepare for cessation of menstruation many years before menopause actually happens.

 What causes Menopause?

 Menopause can be natural or induced due to certain medical conditions.
 Some women may also experience early menopause, which could be in her late 30s or early 40s.

 A woman slowly undergoes physical, hormonal, and psychological changes over a period of 8 – 10 years.
 This period is defined as perimenopause.
 According to Ayurvedic principles, a woman needs to adapt with complementary changes in her lifestyle and diet.
 This will help her fare through the transition without any health issues.

 However, exposure to stress, environmental pollutants, lack of routine, faulty diet, and sedentary life lead to aggravation of Dosha, causing health issues specific to each Dosha as listed below.